 We all experience moments of anxiety and stress in our lives, and sometimes those feelings can begin to have serious effects on our mental health.
-But by improving your habits, even with a few small changes, you can begin to see a positive impact on your mental state that will fan out into your everyday life.
-While options like ketamine treatment can help when your mental health becomes tough to manage, trying out one or two of these activities is a great place to start.
+But by developing a daily routine and improving your habits, even with a few small changes, you can begin to see a positive impact on your mental state that will fan out into your everyday life.
+While options like ketamine treatment can improve mental health when it becomes tough to manage, streamlining your daily routine and trying out one or two of these activities is a great place to start.

 Gratitude, Body Movement and… Chocolate

-Improving your habits to balance your mental health can be as simple as taking a walk in nature or as big as taking a vacation to a warm locale.
+Good habits for mental health can be as simple as taking a walk in nature or as big as taking a vacation to a warm locale.
 Luckily, there’s an entire spectrum of expert-recommended habits to boost your mood and your mind.
-Here are just a few.
+Take time each day to incorporate these into your routine.
+Here are just a few:

 • Take pen to paper.
 Developing a gratitude practice that includes time for journaling and marking down achievements is a great way to track the good things in your life and enjoy a soothing hand-to-brain connection.